 Sustainable Web Archiving at Scale

 As cultural production and communication have moved online, the need for archivists to document history in real time has become increasingly clear and urgent.
 Yet the scale and complexity of online information and media can be daunting, even as web archiving tools and practices continue to evolve.
 And while large institutions are able to devote staff to keeping pace with new technologies and their attendant ethical concerns, small-to-mid sized organizations frequently rely on archivists who already handle many other responsibilities for this work.
 How does one design a web archiving program that meets the demands of our time with the resources at hand?

-This two-day workshop is designed to provide an introduction to web archiving fundamentals and tools for archivists seeking to initiate web archiving programs within their organizations and communities that are grounded in ethical practices and scaled to their resources.
-Attendees will learn about current projects and advances in the field, and receive practical guidance on drafting collecting policies based on institutional mission and capacity, as well as hands-on instruction using open source tools.
-Participants should come away with a firm grounding in the principles and tools needed to sustainably advocate, plan for, and implement web archiving in their institutions.
+This multi-day workshop is designed to provide an introduction to web archiving fundamentals and tools for archivists seeking to initiate web archiving programs within their organizations and communities that are grounded in ethical practices and scaled to their resources.
+Attendees will learn about current projects and advances in the field, and receive practical guidance on drafting collecting policies based on institutional mission and capacity.
+The second and third sessions will be devoted to hands-on instruction using open source tools with ample time for Q&A. Participants should come away with a firm grounding in the principles and tools needed to sustainably advocate, plan for, and implement web archiving in their institutions.
 No previous experience in web archiving is required.